atelierdisko/sesame/README.md

 ## Description
 Welcome to the Sesame client!

-We share private information in our team and with clients everyday — logins, passwords, ssh-keys.
-We are all aware that this data is important — and most of the time not meant for everyone’s eyes.
-Nevertheless people are getting lazy during work.
-In a rush we share confidential logins via email our super secret passwords are getting stuck in Slack chats forever and after a while we forget about it.
+We share private information in our team and with clients everyday — logins, passwords or ssh-keys.
+We are all aware that this data is important and most of the time not meant for everyone’s eyes.
+Humans are wired to take the path of least resistance: In a rush we share confidential logins via email our super secret passwords are getting stuck in Slack chats forever.
+After a while we forget about it.

-That’s why we developed Sesame: A tool to securely share your sensitive data.
+That’s why we developed Sesame: A tool to securely share your sensitive data with your clients, team members or friends.

-Since we take it seriously, Sesame will not be available online.
-It is meant to be self hosted.
 We aimed for a minimalistic api and an easy setup so you can dare to own your secrets.
 Your data is important.
 Take care of it.

-Go get Sesame!
+Test Sesame here [sesame.atelierdisko.de](https://sesame.atelierdisko.de) or go get it at [github.com/atelierdisko/sesame](https://github.com/atelierdisko/sesame).
+It is open source and free to use.

 ## Prerequisites
 - [npm](https://www.npmjs.com/)